brpaz/do-snapshot-pruner/README.md

 ## Motivation

 [DigitalOcean](https://digitalocean.com) doesn´t provide an automatic way to delete old snapshots.
+This tool provides a simple way to automate that.

 ## Install